microsoft/CameraTraps/classification/README.md

 **Specify the target categories that we care about.**

-Use the [label specification syntax](#label-specification-syntax) to specify the taxons and/or dataset classes that constitute each target category.
+Use the [label specification syntax](#label-specification-syntax) to specify the taxa and/or dataset classes that constitute each target category.
 If using the CSV format, convert it to the JSON specification syntax using `python csv_to_json.py`.

 **Build a mapping from desired target categories to MegaClassifier labels.**

 Run the `map_classification_categories.py` script with the target label specification JSON to create a mapping from target categories to MegaClassifier labels.
 The output file is another JSON file representing a dictionary whose keys are target categories and whose values are lists of MegaClassifier labels.
-MegaClassifier labels who are not explictly assigned a target are assigned to a target named "other".
+MegaClassifier labels who are not explicitly assigned a target are assigned to a target named "other".
 Each MegaClassifier label is assigned to exactly one target category.

 ```bash
 python map_classification_categories.py \